DARKSTUFF-LAB/Nac_Bypass_Agent/README.md

 # Nac Bypass Agent

 This piece of code is a script written in Python and designed to run on Kali Linux.
-Here is a summary explaining what each function does
+Here is a summary explaining what each function does:

 # run_command(command):
 This function runs the command it takes as input and returns its output.